voxpupuli/puppet-nginx/README.md

 ## Nginx with precompiled Passenger

-Example configuration for Debian and RHEL / CentOS (>6), pulling the Nginx and Passenger packages from the Phusion repo.
+Example configuration for Debian and RHEL / CentOS, pulling the Nginx and Passenger packages from the Phusion repo.
 See additional notes in [https://github.com/voxpupuli/puppet-nginx/blob/master/docs/quickstart.md](https://github.com/voxpupuli/puppet-nginx/blob/master/docs/quickstart.md)